 - Scroll down to the "All Links" section and locate the link accessibility toggle next to the desired link.

-- Click the link accessibility toggle to immediately disable access; a disabled link will have a gray toggle.
+- Click the link accessibility toggle to immediately disable access; a disabled link will have a toggle option.
 Access can be immediately re-enabled by clicking the toggle again.

 Disable Access to a Space Link